Zuikyo/ZIKRouter/Documentation/English/TypeChecking.md

 In Objective-C, we use some fake classes and macros to make compile time checking.

-When registering and getting router with protocol, use macro `ZIKRoutableProtocol` to wrap the protocol:
+When registering and getting router with protocol, use macro `ZIKRoutable` to wrap the protocol:

 ```objectivec
 @implementation EditorViewRouter